 • Better engage in the consultation and decision-making process

-The VR Soundbooths are pioneering and will pave the way for other airports around the world to consider the same approach to engage with the public about noise issues.
-We believe that they have defined best practice in the communication of aircraft noise changes.
-Their wider application will provide significant societal benefits and help communities to engage more effectively in consultation and decision-making processes such as the Airspace Change Process.
+The pioneering VR Soundbooths will pave the way for airports globally to consider the same approach in engaging with the public about noise issues.
+We believe that they define best practice in the communication of aircraft noise changes, providing significant societal benefits and helping communities to engage effectively in consultation and decision-making processes, such as the Airspace Change Process.

-For the first time at an airspace public consultation level, the demonstrations were made available in an interactive virtual reality environment, which combined a virtual user interface, 360 video footage and 3D planes with detailed spatial audio recordings of aircraft and different background ambient sound recordings.
+For the first time at an airspace public consultation level, the demonstrations were made available in an interactive virtual reality environment, which combined a virtual user interface, 360 video footage and 3D planes with detailed aircraft spatial audio recordings and different background ambient sound recordings.

-With some people living in areas that currently do not experience aircraft noise, having the information available in a virtual reality environment with immersive 3D visuals and head-tracked spatial audio provided a real understanding of the potential impacts on their communities.
-It went beyond previous sound demonstrations to also communicate the visual impact of being overflown as well as the sound of different aircraft in operation.
+With some people living in areas that do not experience aircraft noise, having the information available in a virtual reality environment with immersive 3D visuals and head-tracked spatial audio provided an understanding of the potential impacts.
+It went beyond previous sound demonstrations to communicate the visual impact of being overflown as well as the sound of different operational aircrafts.

-The demonstrations were delivered with an innovative but simple 3D menu system that incorporated an element of augmented reality to allow users to operate the demonstration’s selection menu using their own hands.
-In order to engage with a wide range of demographics, the interface was designed to be easily accessible and operational, with the interface and experience catering for a vast range of ages (from seven to seventy years of age).
+The demonstrations were delivered with an innovative 3D menu system that utilised elements of augmented reality, allowing users to operate the demonstration’s selection menu with their hands.
+To engage with a wide range of demographics, the interface was designed to be easily accessible and operational, catering for all ages.
 A touchscreen version of the demonstrations was made available to accommodate those who were unable/unwilling to use virtual reality headsets.
-The majority of consultees reached decided to use the Virtual Reality version of the demonstrations.
+Most consultees decided to use the Virtual Reality version of the demonstrations.

 The same augmented reality was used to allow users to interact directly with the demonstrations themselves, so they could ‘toggle’ between different sounds (e.g. with and without sound insulation) in real time.